chr-fritz/knx-exporter/README.md

 [export the group addresses](https://support.knx.org/hc/en-us/articles/115001825324-Group-Address-Export) from ETS 5 into the XML format and convert them.

-Please refer the KNX Documentation
+Please refer to the KNX Documentation
 "[Group Address & Export](https://support.knx.org/hc/en-us/articles/115001825324-Group-Address-Export)"
 for more information about how to export the group addresses to XML.